MwanziaBri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. Write a script that sets the pmode of the file hello the same as olleh’s mode.
 The files will be in the working directory
 11. Write a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 11. Write a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12. Write a script that creates a directory called my_dir with permissions 751 in the working directory.